 The 13 Steps to Mentalism is an older text, so it is often recommended that you combine it with a more modern book.
-Some of the information is a bit dated and may be tough to apply in today’s world, but nonetheless it is still absolutely the place to start.
+Some of the information is a bit dated and may be tough to apply in today’s world, but nonetheless, it is still absolutely the place to start.

 Practical Mental Magic by Theodore Anneman

-This text is often considered the runner up in mentalism texts and a great companion piece to the 13 Steps from up above.
+This text is often considered the runner-up in mentalism texts and a great companion piece to the 13 Steps from up above.
 It is over 300 pages of detailed information on how to nail so many techniques.
 Once again, the book is old and should be paired with some more contemporary information to ensure practicality in the modern age.

 The Artful Mentalism of Bob Cassidy

 Some people point to this book as a more accessible option than the other books mentioned above.
 This text contains helpful information on nailing techniques, effects, and whole routines.
-This is a more modern text so the language and application is considerably more accessible than the above texts.
+This is a more modern text so the language and application are considerably more accessible than the above texts.